Fruityisgood/ZombiesAU/README.md

 ## About the mod

-More Gamemodes is the Among Us mod that addes new gamemodes.
+ZombiesAU is an Among Us mod that adds a new gamemode called Zombies.
 Only host need to have mod to work.<br>
 Among Us version: 2024.3.6<br>
-Join to discord server: https://discord.gg/jJe5kPpbFJ
+Join to discord server: https://discord.gg/nfygEtN6ZN

 ## Hotkeys